httpsgithu/Miner/FAQ.md

 <hr></details><details><summary>What is Mining?</summary>

 Mining is the process where the miner confirms a block is valid and then spends significant computer resources in order to secure it.
 This process involves calculating a hash code that meets specific criteria.
-The only way to achieve this is by guess and check, making the require hash code something which is difficult (i.e. slow) to calculate but easy (i.e. fast) to confirm.
+The only way to achieve this is by guess and check, making the required hash code something which is difficult (i.e. slow) to calculate but easy (fast) to confirm.

 <hr></details><details><summary>How do Miners Get Paid?</summary>